fieldtrip/website/tutorial/scripting.md

             my_freqanalysis_function(i)
             my_sourceanalysis_function(i)
       catch
-      disp([‘Something was wrong with Subject’ int2str(i) ‘!
-Continuing with next in line’]);
+      disp(['Something was wrong with Subject' int2str(i) '!
+Continuing with next in line']);
       end
     end

 ## Example batches

 The following function will load the data as specified in Subject01.m, uses the databrowser for visual inspection of artifacts, rejects those trials containing artifacts and then saves the data in a separate folder as “01_preproc_dataM.mat”.
-You can simply call it by “do_preprocess_MM(‘Subject01’);”
+You can simply call it by “do_preprocess_MM('Subject01');”

     function do_preproces_MM(Subjectm)